davidcalhoun/tle.js/README.md

 -> 3
 ```

-You can compare this number to the calculated checksum by using `tleLineChecksum()`:
+Note that this simply reads the checksum baked into the TLE string.
+Use `tlejs.tleLineChecksum()` to manually calculate the checksum and compare it to this number to ensure integrity:

 ```js
 const expectedChecksum = tlejs.getChecksum1(tleArr);